wizgrav/precedence-maps/README.md

 precedence.getOrder("mygraph"); // [ 'god', 'man', 'animal' ]
 ```

-The order will be auto calculated whenever graphDefinitions is modified.
-Sorting will take place only when needed, so you can make several changes in the graph and calculation will only take place when getOrder() is called
+The order will be flagged for refresh whenever setGraph is called for the specific graph.
+You can make several changes in the graph definitions, setGraph with/or without options(setting options refresh the configuration), and calculation will only take place when getOrder() is called or internally in the stores as needed.

 ```js
 var store = precedence.newStore("mygraph", Array) // Create a store where keys match properties in graphDefinitions